aimeos/aimeos-docs/src/frontend/html/create-subparts.md

 The configuration path assigned to the `$subPartPath` variable can be used to overwrite the list of subparts whose content should be rendered to.
 The default subpart names including their order is stored in the array assigned to the `$subPartNames` class variable.

 Thus, you are able to provide strong defaults for the subparts and their order, so no more configuration is necessary.
-Futhermore, you make it possible to overwrite this configuration and to add new subparts.
+Furthermore, you make it possible to overwrite this configuration and to add new subparts.

 # Optional methods